PaddlePaddle/PaddleDetection/deploy/pphuman/docs/tutorials/action_en.md

 # Falling Recognition Module of PP-Human

 Falling Recognition is widely used in the intelligent community/smart city, and security monitoring.
-PP-Human provides the module of video-based, detection-based, classification-based and skeleton-based action recognition.
+PP-Human provides the module of video-classification-based, detection-based, image-classification-based and skeleton-based action recognition.

 <div align="center">  <img src="../images/action.gif" width='1000'/> <center>Data source and copyright owner：Skyinfor
 Technology.
 Thanks for the provision of actual scenario data, which are only